 We’ll also have a three hour boat trip from Lanyu Island back to Taitung via a daily passenger ferry service to and from the island.
 They use a large, stable ship that can hold 250 passengers.

-Our ground agent has to be applauded for the speed he rejigged our itinerary in light of the magnitude 7.4 earthquake that hit eastern Taiwan just two weeks before our trip.
-Hastily rescheduling, he dropped the no-longer safe drive down through the Taroko Gorge taking us, once we’d seen most of the day’s target species, back to Cingjing and then south down the island’s busy west coast.
-Disappointed as we were at not being able to drive through the spectacular Taroko Gorge it was obvious to all the weather was sufficiently bad with heavy rain and low cloud that the views of much of it wouldn’t have been great.
+With the Taroko Gorge still being essentially inaccessible to larger vehicles following the magnitude 7.4 earthquake that hit eastern Taiwan last spring we then retraced our route back to the west coast before heading south.
+Disappointed as we were at not being able to drive through the spectacular Taroko Gorge it was obvious to all the weather was sufficiently bad with heavy rain and low cloud that the views of much of the gorge wouldn’t have been great in any case.

-Heading south we even found time to explore a river mouth immediately south of Kaohsiung, Taiwan’s second city.
-Highlights there included our first Black-faced Spoonbills, an appealing variety of shorebirds and terns and a nice party of White-shouldered Starlings.
-Despite what was easily the tour’s longest drive we made it smoothly south to Hengchun, arriving just before seven.
+Despite what was easily the tour’s longest drive we made it smoothly south to Hengchun, arriving just after six.
 And thus it continued – we kept finding the birds and moving on, finding the birds and moving on, often via another 7-ELEVEN and another ice cream…

 - Paul Holt